tanishk09/Ibm-Maximo/Maximo Interview Questions/Database Configuration/Questions.md

 ### Interview Answer Example:
 "In IBM Maximo, persistent attributes are stored permanently in the database and are part of the object’s table schema, such as `WORKORDER.WONUM`.
 Non-persistent attributes, on the other hand, are temporary and exist only during runtime for calculations or intermediate data, like a calculated field displayed in the UI.
 Non-persistent attributes help avoid database overhead for transient data while allowing flexibility in application logic."

+---

+### 5. What Are Indexes in IBM Maximo and How to Create it?

+Indexes in IBM Maximo are database structures that improve the performance of data retrieval operations by allowing faster access to records in a table.
+They are created on one or more columns of a table and act as pointers to the data.

+### Purpose of Indexes:
+1. **Improve Query Performance:**
+   - Speeds up SELECT statements and WHERE clause conditions by reducing the time required to locate rows.
+2. **Maintain Data Integrity:**
+   - Unique indexes prevent duplicate values in specified columns.
+3. **Optimize Relationships:**
+   - Used in JOIN operations to enhance performance.

+### Types of Indexes in Maximo:
+1. **Primary Index:**
+   - Created automatically for the primary key column of a table.
+2. **Unique Index:**
+   - Ensures no duplicate values exist in the indexed column(s).
+3. **Non-Unique Index:**
+   - Used for performance optimization without enforcing uniqueness.
+4. **Composite Index:**
+   - Includes multiple columns in the index for complex queries.

+### Steps to Create an Index in IBM Maximo:

+1. **Access Database Configuration:**
+   - Navigate to **System Configuration** > **Platform Configuration** > **Database Configuration**.

+2. **Locate the Object:**
+   - Find and select the object (table) where the index is to be created.

+3. **Create the Index:**
+   - Go to the **Indexes** tab.
+   - Click on **New Row** to add a new index.
+   - Provide the following details:
+     - **Index Name:** A unique name for the index (e.g., `IDX_WO_STATUS`).
+     - **Description:** A meaningful description of the index.

+4. **Add Index Attributes:**
+   - In the **Index Attributes** section, click on **New Row**.
+   - Specify the attributes (columns) to be included in the index in the desired order.
+     Example: To index the `STATUS` and `SITEID` columns, add them in the appropriate sequence.

+5. **Set Index Properties:**
+   - **Unique:** Check this box if the index should enforce uniqueness.
+   - **Index Type:** Leave it as default unless a specific type is required.

+6. **Save and Apply Changes:**
+   - Save the changes.
+   - From the **Select Action** menu, choose **Apply Configuration Changes** to implement the index in the database.

+7. **Verify the Index:**
+   - Use SQL tools or database management tools to verify that the index has been created successfully.

+### Best Practices for Creating Indexes:
+1. **Index Frequently Queried Columns:**
+   - Create indexes for columns used in WHERE clauses, JOIN conditions, or ORDER BY statements.
+2. **Avoid Over-Indexing:**
+   - Too many indexes can slow down INSERT, UPDATE, and DELETE operations.
+3. **Use Composite Indexes Wisely:**
+   - Only create composite indexes for multi-column queries.
+4. **Test Performance:**
+   - Evaluate query performance before and after creating an index.

+### Example Scenario:
+If work order queries frequently filter by status and site, you can create an index for the `STATUS` and `SITEID` columns on the `WORKORDER` table to improve query performance.

+### Interview Tip:
+"When explaining indexes, emphasize their role in improving query performance while balancing the overhead they introduce during write operations.
+Mention that indexes in Maximo are managed through the Database Configuration tool, and demonstrate an understanding of how to use them effectively for optimization."